hack-at-uchicago/python-workshop/doc/outline.md

 2. Modify it so it will also compute the standard deviation.

+Square root:

+    import math

+    math.sqrt(N)

+## Lists (redux)

+ - Strings
+ - Tuples

 ## Dictionaries

+ - Explain what a dictionary is (associative array, map of keys to values)
+ - Initializing, accessing dictionaries
+ - has_key, keys, values, items
+ - Misc functions: len, min, max, sort

 ### Twitter example

 Play around with the load_tweets() function (which returns a list of dictionaries).

+Dictionary contains values specified here: https://dev.twitter.com/docs/platform-objects/tweets

+print_tweet_info.py: Print some basic info

+get_length_frequencies.py: A script that computes the frequency of lengths of tweets.

 ### Twitter exercise

-Write a script that computes the frequency of lengths of tweets.
+Write a script that computes the frequency of hashtags.

+## Functions

+Write a function that extracts a value from a tweet

+Write a compute frequencies function

 ## List Comprehensions

-TODO

-Maybe use list comprehensions to do "queries" on the dataset?

-## Functions

 TODO